-We propose to reduce the Front Setback to 15 or 20 feet and the Rear Setback reduced by 318 or 576 sq.ft which will reduced on the closest point the 50 feet setback to 38 or 33 feet and will not have primary or secondary impact on the 20 feet setback from the Conservation Easement and or Wetland line.
-(Attachment 11, 15.3 and 15.4).
+If by the time of our request the regulations are changed and we are allowed to install a fence on a vacant lot, we propose to reduce the Front Setback to 15 feet and the Rear Setback reduced to 36 ft and will not have primary or secondary impact on the 20 feet setback from the Conservation Easement and or Wetland line.
+(Attachment 11.1 and 15.1).

-• It is important to note: If a Variance is granted the "buildable" area of lot 20 will be deep 9.00 feet on the North side and about 9.50 feet on the South side over the full length of the lot 105.64 ft.

-• This will allow us to build a decorative fence wall of bricks/blacks and section of decorative wrought iron or similar that is leveled with the front of the house as regulated by the City of Temple Terrace Section 25.750.5

-• There will be no Primary nor Secondary impact to the 20 ft. rear set back.
+- It is important to note: If a Variance is granted, the "buildable" area of lot 20 will be deep 3.00 feet on the North side and about 4.50 feet on the South side over the full length of the lot 105.64 ft. - This will allow us to build a decorative fence wall of bricks/blocks and section of decorative wrought iron or similar that is leveled with the front of the house as regulated by the City of Temple Terrace Section 25.750.5 - There will be no Primary nor Secondary impact to the 20 ft. rear set back.